microsoftgraph/msgraph-sdk-design/content/BatchRequestContentCollection.md

 ## Performance Considerations

-The request client MAY send `BatchRequestContent` instances in parallel if the `BatchRequestContentCollection` contains more than one `BatchRequestContent` instance
+To minimize the risk of clients getting throttled by the API, the request client SHOULD send `BatchRequestContent` instances in sequence if the `BatchRequestContentCollection` contains more than one `BatchRequestContent` instance by default.
+The request client MAY send `BatchRequestContent` instances in parallel by use of a configuration parameter to allow the user to opt-in to this behavior in the event that the user is aware of the potential throttling limits.

 ## Usage Examples